Accessible Voting for Citizens with a Disability

 How do I get assistance at the polling place?

-you may bring a person of your choice to assist you in the voting process.
-There are a few restrictions on who to bring, including that
+If you need help voting due to a disability, you may bring a person of your choice to assist you in the voting process.
+There are a few restrictions on who to bring, including that you may not choose a person who is:

-- A Judge of Elections
+• A Judge of Elections

-- Your Union Representative
+• Your Union Representative

-- Your Employer
+• Your Employer

-The first time you have someone help you vote, the election officials at your polling place will ask you to complete and sign a form called a
+The first time you have someone help you vote, the election officials at your polling place will ask you to complete and sign a form called a Declaration of Need of Assistance.
+After the first time, your registration record will note that you completed the form.
+This declaration is also available in SpanishTraditional Chinese, Simplified Chinese and Vietnamese

 Third Party Ballot Delivery for Mail Voting

 If you have a disability that prevents you from applying in person for your mail ballot or delivering your mail ballot, you may designate an agent to deliver your ballot materials for you.
-You must designate the agent in writing using this English PDF form, Spanish PDF form, or a form provided by your county.
+You must designate the agent in writing using this English PDF formSpanish PDF form, Chinese PDF form or a form provided by your county.

 What if I have a permanent disability?

-absentee ballot application (PDF), including section C If your application is accepted, you will receive absentee ballots for the elections that take place during the rest of the year.
+If you have a permanent disability, you can apply to be added to the permanent absentee voter list by submitting an absentee ballot application (PDF), including section C If your application is accepted, you will receive absentee ballots for the elections that take place during the rest of the year.
 You will also receive an annual absentee ballot application every year that you are on the list.

 If your County Board of Elections says your polling place inaccessible, you can vote by alternative ballot.

-Accessible Remote Ballot Marking Solution for mail voting
+Accessible Remote Ballot Marking Solution for Mail Voting

 The Department of State is committed to increasing accessibility for voters with disabilities.
 Pennsylvania voters with disabilities now have the opportunity to mark their absentee or mail-in ballot electronically.
 Learn more about the accessible remote ballot marking solution.